 Thule T2 Pro XTR and X Overview

 - RATING: Exceptional

-BEST FOR: Families needing to haul a wide range of bike sizes
+- BEST FOR: Anyone, but especially those who need to haul a wide range of bike sizes

 - Folding lever is located at the end of the rack (even with the extension kit)

-- Can accommodate bike tires up to 5″ wide without adapters
+- XTR can accommodate bike tires up to 5″ wide without adapters (X limited to 3″)

 - Provides 12″ of space between each bike!

 - Trays shift up to 4″ side to side to help offset bikes